switch247/alx_html_css/html_advanced/README.md

 ![Screenshot](SchoolPage@2x.png)

-this project is the design for a school page implemented using pure html it contains several parts such as: header main part testimonials tutorials faq and footer
+this project is the design for a school page implemented using pure html. it contains several parts such as: header, main part, testimonials tutorials, faq and footer